lazd/PseudoClass/README.md

 ## Dependencies

-Class is completely standalone with no dependencies.
+PseudoClass is completely standalone with no dependencies.
 All you need to stay classy is [`Class.js`][Class.min.js].

 ## Compatibility

-Class is compatible with the latest modern browsers and the oldest versions of Node.js and even IE 5 (with the use of [`Class.polyfills.js`][Class.polyfills.min.js]).
+PseudoClass is compatible with the latest modern browsers and the oldest versions of Node.js and even IE 5 (with the use of [`Class.polyfills.js`][Class.polyfills.min.js]).

 ## Usage

-Class empowers you without getting in your way.
-See the examples below to see how Class makes prototypal inheritance painless.
+PseudoClass empowers you without getting in your way.
+See the examples below to see how PseudoClass makes prototypal inheritance painless.

 ### Define a class